Copie de Yves Leccia - IGP Ile de Beauté Sciaccaremu 2024

 “It’s the perfect red for summer evenings!”

-Let yourself be seduced by the new red wine from Yves and Sandrine Leccia.
-A veritable explosion of fruit, this 100% Sciaccarellu wine has a beautiful, bright ruby red color and an intensely aromatic nose with notes of red fruit and spices.
-On the palate, it is juicy, very fruity, fresh, and racy.
-Enjoy it chilled as an aperitif or with grilled meat or fish.
+Let yourself be charmed by the new red wine from Yves and Sandrine Leccia.
+A true explosion of fruit, this 100% Sciaccarellu boasts a beautiful, bright ruby-red color and offers an intensely aromatic bouquet with notes of red berries and spices.
+On the palate, it is juicy, very fruity, fresh, and elegant.
+It can be enjoyed chilled as an aperitif or paired with grilled meats or fish.

-Buy your Yves Leccia wines at the best price in a private sale!
+Buy Yves Leccia wines at the best prices in a private sale!

 Eye